 - Choose the corresponding status command on the context menu of the directory.

-- Press Alt+<first letter of the directory status> (for example, Alt+E for the excluded roots, or Alt+S for the source roots).
+- Press Alt+<first letter of the directory status> (for example, Alt+E for the excluded roots, or Alt+T for the test roots ).

 To mark directories using the context menu: